Early Elementary Hands-On Science

 Here some ways to incorporate STEM into your homeschool:

-• Model a love of learning by reading yourself.
+- Reading– Read aloud to your children and teach them to appreciate good literature.
+I know we talk about this in every episode, but this is just too important not to mention.
+Model a love of learning by reading yourself.
 We should always be willing to expand our horizons and keep learning- this is a great and important way to be constantly learning and illustrate to your children this importance.

-• Explore in nature, have a pet or ecosystem- we love things like ant farms, butterfly habitats, reptiles and fish are great ways to learn.
+- Explore in nature– have a pet or ecosystem- we love things like ant farms, butterfly habitats, reptiles and fish are great ways to learn.

-• Grow Things- have a garden or small plants, grow insects to feed those reptiles.
+- Grow Things– have a garden or small plants, grow insects to feed those reptiles.

-• Experiment- get a generic experiment book, keep science kit supplies on hand- things like magnifying glasses and guidebooks are handy (we will get into specific experiments a little later in this episode)
+- Experiment- get a generic experiment book, keep science kit supplies on hand- things like magnifying glasses and guidebooks are handy (we will get into specific experiments a little later in this episode)

-• Collect things-keep a collection of things that interest you- nature items like rocks, bones, teeth or maybe toys like Legos or Transformers.
+- Collect things- keep a collection of things that interest you- nature items like rocks, bones, teeth or maybe toys like Legos or Transformers.

-• We loved Lego Wedo (combined programming with physics) and also recommend real tools and woodworking or other building methods.
+- Building, construction, and engineering.
+Have building toys available for free play- a great set of blocks (we loved Kapla planks), Legos, some tool, magnets, trains are wonderful inspiration.
+We loved Lego Wedo (combined programming with physics) and also recommend real tools and woodworking or other building methods.
 When my kids were a little older, they learned to solder, but when they were a little too young for that and after snap circuits, they loved breadboards, which is kind of a step before soldering.

-• Reference materials and resources- keep a shelf of books that kids can page through or look things up in.
+- Reference materials and resources– keep a shelf of books that kids can page through or look things up in.

 What are our favorite experiments for early elementary age students?
 (11:10)